stiophan0309/sah-milestone3/README.md

 The Education page utilises a timeline to visually show education/employment history and other milestones.

-The Exoperience page displays a list of icons of various technologies/software which the designer has experience.
+The Experience page displays a list of icons of various technologies/software which the developer has experience.
 The user can click each icon which will open a modal popup displaying the number of years of experience and some information about the relevant item.

-The Contact page has a simple form the user can contact the designer.
+The Contact page has a simple form the user can contact the developer.

-The Blog page shows the author's stories and experiences.
+The Blog page shows the developer's stories and experiences.
 The user can expand each story by means of a button on each post.

 The site utilises the CRUD (Create, Read, Update, Delete) in the Blog section.